SumoNulled/user-login/README.md

 PHP user-login system which is simultaneously a test for a fully PHP application.

 # Usage
 While this script does function as a login system, further user permissions validation would be neccessary.
+This project is only designed to demonstrate PHP knowledge.
+HTML/CSS/JS knowledge is not demonstrated in this project.

 # Description
 This project's purpose is not explicilty clear at first glance.
 When taking a glance at the code, you will find advanced technniques to rendering the HTML elements.
 This program is fully PHP, with as little HTML used as possible.